-While experts in their respective domains and methodologies, scientists may not have domain-agnostic technical skills.
-Task sets such as those found in RDM, however, require a broad set of technical skills and research curricula seldom teach computing ecosystem literacy (Grisham et al., 2016).
+While experts in their respective domains and methodologies, scientists may not have domain-agnostic technical skills which are useful for efficient research data management (RDM).
+Managing the life cycle of digital objects which constitute research data requires a broad set of technical skills, however, research curricula seldom teach computing ecosystem literacy (Grisham et al., 2016).
 In fact, even computer science curricula often miss critical topics about the computing ecosystem.
 At the Massachusetts Institute of Technology (MIT), USA, this lack famously resulted in the internationally popular, self-organized class, "The missing semester of your CS education".
 In addition, the high usability of modern computers' and applications' front ends spares users the need to develop the same level of familiarity with their computers that previous generations of computer users had (Mehlenbacher, 2003).
+Yet, making research data and results findable, accessible, interoperable, and reusable (FAIR, Wilkinson et al., 2016) can benefit, among others, from efficient use of various research software tools (Wiener et al., 2016).
 This makes general technical skill and RDM training a crucial element in preparing the next generation of neuroscientists.